-MUA-490 Graduation Recital (Performance majors)
+MUA-490 Graduation Recital (Performance majors) (1.00 cr.)

 A 50- to 60-minute recital including music at senior level to be offered during the fall or spring of the final year of study.
+The student's research will be distributed at the recital.
 The recital fulfills the Graduation Recital requirement for the Bachelor of Music degree with a major in performance.
 Performance majors only.
 Recital fee assessed.

-MUA-491 Graduation Recital

-(B.A. or Music Education Majors)
+MUA-491 Graduation Recital (B.A. or Music Education Majors)